Your Image Alt Text

 Key Legumes to Complement Tropical Grasses

 1. Desmanthus spp.
-(Progardes® Top selection)
+(Progardes® Top Selection)

 • Rainfall: 400–750 mm

-• Soil: Clay and cracking clays
+• Soil: Clays and cracking clays

 • Crude Protein: 17–22%